Jersey generation counts and breed purity

 JX Prefix

-If you see a bull with a GC but no JX prefix, that means that the missing part in the pedigree is an unidentified Jersey.
+If you see a bull with a Generation Count but no JX prefix, that means that the missing part in the pedigree is an unidentified Jersey.

 Breed Base Representation (BBR)